West End revitalisation

 Plans to improve the ambience of City West are also underway with greener and more connected courtyards and streetscapes.
 From George Street and Fenn Place to the Lion Arts courtyard, an array of green features and design improvements are set for completion.
 Additions include comfortable and flexible furniture, paved plazas, vertical gardens, tree planting, digital backdrops, interactive installations and spaces for pop-up shops.
 The by-words for this initiative are green and engaging.

 Designed by students for students, the City West Student Lounge is open 24/7 and provides a social space for students to interact, unwind and re-energise.
 Equipped with a self-service food area, mobile charging facilities, a media lounge with TV, newspapers and magazines and student lockers, the new lounge was opened in September 2015.

 For more information visit the Student Lounge webpage.

 UniSA’s new student accommodation by urbanest is located on Bank Street within Adelaide’s cultural precinct, and is in a truly ideal location for students.
-It is within easy reach of the University of South Australia’s CBD and Metro campuses, Rundle Mall shopping, the West End’s vibrant nightlife and across the road from Adelaide train station and tram stop.
-For more information visit the UniSA urbanest webpage.
+It is within easy reach of UniSA's CBD and Metro campuses, Rundle Mall shopping, Adelaide Central Markets and the West End’s vibrant nightlife.
+It is located across the road from the Adelaide Train Station and a tram stop.